 The HRA receives most of its income through dwelling rents, with a much smaller percentage coming from garage and other non-dwelling rents.
 The Council's ability to set rents is constrained by the Regulator of Social Housing Rent Standard which is determined by a government direction under Section 197 of the Housing and Regeneration Act 2008.
-We are anticipating that the usual Rent Standard will apply in 2024/25.
-The rate of CPI for September 2023 was 6.7%.
-This means that the maximum rent increase that the Council can make for 2024/25 is 7.7% and this has been assumed in the drafting the HRA Business Plan presented here.
+The usual Rent Standard will apply in 2024/25.
+The rate of CPI for September 2023 was 6.7% which means that the maximum rent increase that the Council can make for 2024/25 is 7.7%.
+This has been assumed in the drafting the HRA Business Plan presented here.